 Repeating keywords over and overdoes not increase indexing power.

-Keyword stuffing is a dated and ineffective strategy on Amazon.
+Keyword stuffing is a terrible strategy for Amazon.
 Aside from the fact that the algorithm indexes frequency caps, it’s not attractive to the customer– it sounds completely unnatural.
 This in turn can lead to a decrease in listing conversions and therefore placement on Amazon.

 - Product Title